karsten-bruckmann/kbru-os/libs/utils/form-effects/README.md

 # @kbru/form-effects

-This library resulted from the wish to get the logic of complex forms out of the components.
+This library resulted from the wish to get the logic of complex Angular Reactive Forms out of the components.
 The goal is to have a Reactive Form, that can be tested without any components involved.

-A standard reactive form can be converted into an Observable, providing effects ()
+A standard reactive `FormGroup` can be converted into an Observable, that (if subscribed to) will trigger all side effects that were provided when creating the form.

 # Installation